craftingcity/The-Known-World/Prenotes Jan 25 24.md

 ### What does the World Know?

 It is the night of the 17th, and they have been in here for a number of hours at this point.
 The three were a part of a group of travelers crossing the desert from [[Kickoff]] to [[Ahaustin]], and were captured along with three others.
 The rest did not survive the encounter.
 It has been maybe a day and a half, and none of the three have slept - they are just barely more adapted to the harsh conditions of [[Kailkeep]]'s Hells.
+- Aramond the Druid
+- Benjamin the Fighter
+- Yissa the Sorcerer

 ### What happened?